eonfluxor/flask/documentation/Examples.md

         // an immediately performs this mixer
         Flask.lock(withMixer: EnvMixers.AsyncAction)

-        // logout won't be performed until the above lock is released (see reactor code) Flask.substances(reactTo: EnvMixers.Logout)
+        // logout won't be performed until the above lock is released (see handler code) Flask.substances(reactTo: EnvMixers.Logout)
     }
 }